Skip to content

 Mixing Cocaine and Alcohol

 The coinciding use of alcohol can further complicate the timeline for cocaine excretion.
-Not only is mixing alcohol and cocaine dangerous due to the highly toxic effects on the body, but the resulting metabolite, cocaethylene, formed in the liver with concomitant use, stays in the body longer than cocaine alone.
-So drinking alcohol and ingesting cocaine will extend the time a urine test shows positive drug use.
+Not only is mixing alcohol and Cocaine dangerous because of their harmful effects on the body, but the resulting metabolite, cocaethylene, created in the liver, remains in the system longer than Cocaine alone.
+Thus consuming alcohol and Cocaine prolong the time a urine test shows positive drug use.

 How Long Does It Last